-Our offices and most properties are reopening to visitors following the announcement by the Prime Minister, the Rt Hon Jacinda Ardern, that the country is now at Alert Level 1.
-We continue to have contact tracing registers in place, and applying other governmental recommendations for physical distancing, deliveries and other personal and workplace hygiene.
+Opening hours and conditions for our offices and properties are in accordance with the conditions of the relevant Alert Level declared by the government.
+We have contact tracing registers in place, and are applying other governmental recommendations for physical distancing, deliveries, meetings, and for other personal and workplace hygiene.

 The advice provided by the Ministry of Health is the best way for our community to protect ourselves.